Security certificate detainee Mohamed Harkat seeks relaxation of monitoring

 But they oppose the idea of Harkat having general internet access outside the home, saying it would undermine their ability to keep tabs on his communications.
 They say requests to use communications technology for employment purposes should be dealt with on a case-by-case basis.

+Michel Renaud, a senior border agency official, said it is important to ensure Harkat abides by requirements, even on family outings.

+"I'm pretty sure it's not fun for them," Renaud told the court, but he quickly added, "We have a job to do."

-In a submission to the court, the ministers of public safety and immigration say an October 2016 assessment by the border services agency concluded that any risks are neutralized by Harkat's compliance with the existing terms and conditions.
+In a submission to the court, the ministers of public safety and immigration say an October 2016 assessment by the border agency concluded that any risks are neutralized by Harkat's compliance with the existing terms and conditions.

 "The fact that there is no new information linking Mr. Harkat to threat-related information activities does not warrant the variations he is requesting," the federal submission says.
 "The ministers have not changed their position that Mr. Harkat remains a threat."